 A major research focus is the development of new drugs that block specific biochemical pathways that melanoma cells need to grow.
 Currently, targeted therapy for melanoma includes:

 BRAF inhibitors.
-The discovery that approximately 50% of melanomas have a mutated or activated BRAF gene has provided an important new direction in the treatment of melanoma.
-Two drugs that inhibit BRAF, dabrafenib (Tafinlar) and vemurafenib (Zelboraf), have been approved for people with both stage IV and stage III melanoma that cannot be surgically removed.
-These drugs, which are taken as a pill, are specifically used when the melanoma tumors have a V600E or V600K mutation in the BRAF gene (see the Diagnosis section).
+The discovery that about 50% of melanomas have a mutated or activated BRAF gene has provided an important new direction in the treatment of melanoma.
+There are 2 drugs that inhibit BRAF.
+Dabrafenib (Tafinlar) and vemurafenib (Zelboraf) have been FDA approved for people with both stage IV and stage III melanoma that cannot be surgically removed.
+These drugs, taken as a pill, are specifically used when the melanoma tumors have a V600E or V600K mutation in the BRAF gene (see Diagnosis).
 These drugs should not be used by patients without the mutation because it can actually be harmful for them.

-In clinical trials for patients with metastatic melanoma having the mutated BRAF gene, both drugs resulted in tumor shrinkage in the majority of those patients.
+In clinical trials for people with metastatic melanoma having the mutated BRAF gene, both drugs shrank the tumors in the majority of those patients.
 Vemurafenib was shown to extend patients’ survival by nearly a year, on average.
 Dabrafenib’s effect on overall survival was not formally tested.
-Based on these trials, both drugs are approved for standard use for patients with locally advanced stage III melanoma that cannot be removed by surgery or for patients with stage IV melanoma, if the melanoma has the mutated BRAF gene.
+Based on these clinical trials, both drugs are approved for use for patients with locally advanced stage III melanoma that cannot be removed by surgery and for patients with stage IV melanoma, if the melanoma has the mutated BRAF gene.

 KIT inhibitors.
-Researchers are also focusing on the development of treatments that target the KIT gene, which is mutated or present in increased numbers (extra copies of the gene) in certain subtypes of melanoma, including lentigo maligna melanoma, mucosal melanoma, and acral lentiginous melanoma.
-Drugs currently being tested in clinical trials for patients with stage IV, mutated KIT melanoma include dasatinib (Sprycel), imatinib (Gleevec), and nilotinib (Tasigna).
+Researchers are also focusing on the development of treatments that target the KIT gene, which is mutated or present in increased numbers (extra copies of the gene) in some tumors in certain subtypes of melanoma, including lentigo maligna melanoma, mucosal melanoma, and acral lentiginous melanoma.
+Drugs currently being tested in clinical trials for people with stage IV, mutated KIT melanoma include dasatinib (Sprycel), imatinib (Gleevec), and nilotinib (Tasigna).

-A chemotherapy regimen usually consists of a set number of cycles given over a specific time.
-A patient may receive one drug at a time or combinations of different drugs at the same time.
+A chemotherapy regimen, or schedule, usually consists of a set number of cycles given over a specific time.
+A patient may receive 1 drug at a time or combinations of different drugs given at the same time.
 Common drugs used for melanoma include dacarbazine (DTIC-Dome), which is the only FDA-approved chemotherapy for melanoma.
 Temozolomide (Methazolastone, Temodar) is essentially an oral version of DTIC, and it is used for the treatment of stage IV melanoma.

-Both DTIC and temozolomide have been shown to shrink melanoma for approximately 12% to 15% of patients.
-However, no clinical trials have tested whether these drugs increase the length of time people with melanoma live after treatment.
+Both DTIC and temozolomide have been shown to shrink melanoma for about 12% to 15% of patients.
+However, no clinical trials have tested whether these drugs increase how long people with melanoma live after treatment.
 Both DTIC and temozolomide have a limited number of side effects.
 Talk with your doctor about possible side effects of these drugs.

 Other chemotherapies used to treat melanoma include cisplatin (Platinol), fotemustine (Muphoran), lomustine (CeeNU), the taxanes (a group of drugs that includes docetaxel [Taxotere] and paclitaxel [Taxol]), and vinblastine (Velban, Velsar).
 Combinations of chemotherapy drugs, such as paclitaxel plus carboplatin or cisplatin combined with vinblastine and DTIC may be used.
 Some chemotherapy drug combinations may have a higher chance of causing melanoma to shrink, but they also cause more side effects.

-The side effects of chemotherapy depend on the individual and the dose used but they can include fatigue, risk of infection, nausea and vomiting, hair loss, nail changes, loss of appetite, diarrhea, some nerve damage causing changes in sensation, and hair loss.
-These side effects usually go away once treatment is finished.
+The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, nail changes, loss of appetite, diarrhea, some nerve damage causing changes in sensation, and hair loss.
+These side effects usually go away after treatment is finished.